-Insider tips on accommodation, transport and the Internet in Taipei
+Insider tips on where to stay in Taipei, transport and the Internet

 The best hotels in Taipei

-But, if you want to feel like you’ll have more privacy and get spoiled (not that being hosted by a local host you can’t), these are some of the best hotels in Taipei we researched for you.
-For all our hotel bookings in Asia we always use Agoda.
+But, if you want to feel like you’ll have more privacy, these are some of the best hotels in Taipei we researched for you.
+For all our hotel bookings in Asia we always use TripAdvisor.
 We’ve found that they have always the best rates in this area and in addition they have a reward programme and you can earn miles with their airline partners.

 Transport in Taipei